SansGuidon/bookmarks/README.md

 * > Inconsistent process
 * > Poor morale
 * [Michael Lopp](https://randsinrepose.com/archives/the-old-guard/) - (2014) The Old Guard
+* [Prioritize](https://prioritize.songthamtung.com/) - Built by a PM for PMs.
+Use this tool to create, visualize, and prioritize tasks on a drag and drop interface with different priority boards.

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.